BigMacCheese/BigMacCheese/README.md

 ### Hi!👋

-My name is Juan David Martínez and I am a software engineer student at Universidad de Los Andes in Colombia, Bogotá and I am currently in my last semester of my BS degree.
+My name is Juan David Martínez and I am a software engineer from Universidad de Los Andes in Colombia, Bogotá.
-I am an enthusiastic with the vanguard technologies and I am keen on the field related to cybersecurity and software developing.
+I am an enthusiastic with the vanguard technologies and I am keen on the field related to blockchain, cybersecurity and software developing.
 I like to learn new technologies and I adapt very well in every technology ambient that currently I am.

 Here are of some of the interesting projects I have worked on during my degree: